aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 ### 2.1 Pattern

 We already explained the way pattern works.
-It allows you to defined a regular expression that will constraint any property in any node holding a string value.
+It allows you to define a regular expression that will constraint any property in any node holding a string value.
 If the property has multiple values, all of them will be validated.

 For example, the following profile will constraint the possible values for the protocols associated to the API using a